When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Renee

-• Renee Walker: Character in the television series “24.”
+• Renee Walker: An FBI agent and key character in the action series 24.

 Is Renee a Biblical Name?